Participant Info

 About Me

-I hold an MPhil in Modern European History from the University of Cambridge, and a Bachelor of Arts in History and Political Science (with distinction) from McGill University.
+I hold an MPhil in Modern European History from the University of Cambridge, and a Bachelor of Arts in History and Political Science from McGill University.

 Recent Publications